nf-core/eager/docs/output.md

 In this section we will run through the output of each module as reported in a MultiQC output.
 This can be viewed by opening the HTML file in your `<RUN_OUTPUT_DIRECTORY>/MultiQC/` directory in a web browser.
 The section will also provide some basic tips on how to interpret the plots and values, although we highly recommend reading the READMEs or original papers of the tools used in the pipeline.
 A list of references can be seen on the [EAGER2 github repository](https://github.com/nf-core/eager/)

-### FastQC
+### FastQC (pre-AdapterRemoval)
 #### Background
-[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your reads.
-It provides information about the quality score distribution across your reads, the per base sequence content (%T/A/G/C).
-You get information about adapter contamination and other overrepresented sequences.
+[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your raw reads.
+It provides information about the quality score distribution across your reads, the per base sequence content (%T/A/G/C) as sequenced.
+You also get information about adapter contamination and other overrepresented sequences.

 For further reading and documentation see the [FastQC help](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

-> **NB:** The FastQC plots displayed in the MultiQC report shows _untrimmed_ reads.
+> **NB:** The FastQC (pre-AdapterRemoval) plots displayed in the MultiQC report shows _untrimmed_ reads.
 They may contain adapter sequence and potentially regions with low quality.
-To see how your reads look after trimming, look at the FastQC reports in the `trim_galore` directory.
+To see how your reads look after trimming, look at the FastQC reports in the FastQC (post-AdapterRemoval).
+You should expect after AdapterRemoval, that most of the artefacts are removed.

-**Output directory: `results/fastqc`**

-* `sample_fastqc.html`
-  * FastQC report, containing quality metrics for your untrimmed raw fastq files
-* `zips/sample_fastqc.zip`
-  * zip file containing the FastQC report, tab-delimited data file and plot images
+#### Sequence Counts
+This shows a barplot with the overall number of sequences (x axis) in your raw library after demultiplexing, **per file** (y-axis).
+If you have paired end data, you will have one bar for Read 1 (or forward), and a second bar for Read 2 (or reverse).
+Each entire bar should represent approximately what you requested from the sequencer itself - unless you have your library sequenced over multiple lanes, where it should be what you request divided by the number of lanes it was split over.

+A section of the bar will also show an approximate estimation of the fraction of the total number of reads that are duplicates of another.
+This can derive from over-amplifcation of the library, or lots of single adapters.
+This can be later checked with the Deduplication check.
+A good library and sequencing run should have very low amounts of duplicates reads.

+#### Sequence Quality Histograms
+This line plot represents the Phred scores across each base pair of all the reads.
+The x-axis is the base position across each read, and the y-axis is the average base-calling score (Phred-scaled) of the nucleotides across all reads.
+Again, this is per FASTQ file (i.e. forward/reverse and/or lanes separately).
+The background colours represent approximate ranges of quality, with green section being acceptable quality, orange is dubious and red is bad.

+You will often see that the first 5 or so bases have slightly lower quality than the rest of the read as this the calibration steps of the machine.
+The bulk of the read should then stay ~35.
+Do not worry if you see the last 10-20 bases of reads do often have lower quality base calls that the middle of the read, as the sequencing reagents start to deplete during these cycles (e.g. making nucleotide flourescence weaker).
+Furthermore, the reverse reads of sequencing data will often be even lower at ends than forward reads for the same reason.

+Things to watch out for:
+  * all positions having Phred scores less than 27
+  * a sharp drop-off of quality early in the read
+  * for paired-end data, if either R1 or R2 is significantly lower quality across the whole read compared to the complementary read.

+#### Per Sequence Quality Scores

+This is a further summary of the previous plot.
+This is a histogram of the _overall_ read quality (compared to per-base, above).
+The x axis is the mean read-quality score (summarising all the bases of the read in a single value), and the y-axis is the number of reads with this Phred score.
+You should see a peak with the majority of your reads between 27-35.

+Things to watch out for:
+  * bi-modal peaks which suggests artefacts in some of the sequencing cycles
+  * all peaks being in orange or red sections which suggests an overall bad sequencing run (possibly due to a faulty flow-cell).

+#### Per Base Sequencing Content

+This is a heatmap which shows the average percentage of C, G, T, and A nucleotides across ~4bp bins across all reads.

+You expect to see whole heatmap to be a relatively equal block of colour (normally black), representing an equal mix of A, C, T, G colors (see legend).

+Things to watch out for:
+  * If you see a particular colour becoming more prominent this suggests there is an overrepresenation of those bases at that base-pair range across all reads (e.g. 20-24bp).
+This could happen if you have lots of PCR duplicates, or poly-G tails from Illumina NextSeq/NovaSeq 2-colour chemistry data (where no flouresence can mean both G or 'no-call').

+> If you see Poly-G tails, we recommend to turn on FastP poly-G trimming with EAGER.
+See  the running page for details.

 ### FastP
 ### AdapterRemoval